 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

-Cheese not only tastes great but is also nutritious and loaded with essentials such as proteins, calories, vitamin A, D, and B12.
-As your baby grows older, you might want to add cheese to his diet for its taste and nutritional value.
-Continue reading for all the information you need to know about introducing your baby to cheese.
+Cheese not only tastes great but is also nutritious and loaded with essentials such as proteins, calories, and vitamins A, D, and B12.
+As a parent, you may wonder what the right time to introduce cheese in your baby’s diet should be.
+It’s always best to take your time with introducing dairy products, so your little one’s system can properly digest them.
+However, as your baby grows older, you might want to add cheese to his diet for its taste and nutritional value.
+Continue reading for all the information you need to know about safely introducing your baby to cheese.

 When Can a Baby Eat Cheese?

 Most babies can be offered cheese as soon as they start chewing or gumming different foods.
 This usually begins around 6 to 9 months.
 Depending on where you are in the world, experts differ in opinion on when is a good time to start feeding cheese to babies.
 Some suggest waiting till the baby is eight months of age, and some say it should be given after the baby is a year old.